Convergence in divergent series related to perturbation methods using continued exponential and Shanks transformations: Conclusion

 \section{Conclusion}

 We have obtained eigenvalues in certain perturbation problems of atomic systems and compared them with literature from different variational calculations.
 This reassures the perturbational approach taken to address these physical systems.
 It can generally be observed that accuracy reduces for higher perturbation parameters, which can be increased by taking higher perturbation coefficients within a specific parameter region.
-We take only ten or less perturbation coefficients to keep the method computationally simple.
-The higher coefficients in the Taylor expansion of continued exponential are long and require more computational capability.
+We take only ten or fewer perturbation coefficients to keep the method computationally simple.
+The higher coefficients in the Taylor expansion of the continued exponential are long and require more computational capability.
 We implement a simple method to obtain meaningful answers from divergent perturbation series for small perturbation parameters and find an approximate region to which the method is applicable in these instances.
-Further, continued exponential can be tried to obtain convergence behaviour in any wide range of perturbation methods.
+Furthermore, continued exponential functions can be tried to obtain convergence behavior in a wide range of perturbation methods.